Life Insurance: How Much and What Kind?

 You can approach the question of “how much” in one of two ways.
 You can use the general rule of thumb by calculating 10x your annual income or take a more calculated approach based on the desired costs to be covered.

-Example: You earn $80k per year.
-You would want to obtain a policy for $800k-$1M ($80k * 10).
+Example 1: You earn $80,000 per year.
+You would want to obtain a policy for $800,000-$1,000,000 ($80,000 x 10).

-What would you like to cover?
+Example 2: What would you like to cover?

-1. 5-10 years living expenses for you family ($60,000) or until your last child turns 18 (child is 1 year old)
+- 5-10 years living expenses for you family ($60,000) or until your last child turns 18 (child is 1 year old)

-2. Your home being paid off (outstanding mortgage $200k)
+- Your home being paid off (outstanding mortgage $200,000)

-Example: Using the above amounts you would want to shop for a roughly 20-year term life insurance policy of $1-1.5M.
+Using the above amounts, you would want to shop for a roughly 20-year term life insurance policy of $1,000,000-1,500,000.

-What type?
+What Type?

 There are several kinds of life insurance, though a term policy is often more than sufficient to suit most goals and needs.
 The reason is twofold:

-2. Your investment and retirement assets should reach a point where they would absorb the cost of care.
+- Your investment and retirement assets should reach a point where they would absorb the cost of care.

-Whole Life insurance, unfortunately, is often over sold, though there can be a place for it in some estate and tax planning.
+Whole life insurance, unfortunately, is often over sold, though there can be a place for it in some estate and tax planning.
 The built-in expense and cash savings plan are two things you will want to be sure you fully understand if considering a whole life policy.
 The expenses are often high, and the returns rarely track the broader market returns.

 Whenever insurance is available to cover a possible financial loss, we must address the fundamental risk management question of how much risk we can/should self-insure and how much we should shift to a third party through the purchase of an insurance policy.
-Always understand the purpose and understand the fees before you make your decision.
+Always understand the purpose and the fees before you make your decision.

 Good insurance providers should be able to help you reason through how much coverage you need and shop for quotes.
 For instance, Policygenius provides a calculator and representatives that will help guide your decision on how much coverage is right for your specific needs.
 Be sure to speak to an insurance professional to review your options in greater detail.